Beneath the Surface: Killer Whales, SeaWorld, and the Truth Beyond Blackfish

 Summary: Wanting nothing more than to work with orcas, John Hargrove realized his childhood dream and became a killer whale trainer at SeaWorld.
 But after 14 years of working at SeaWorld of California, SeaWorld of Texas, and MarineLand in the south of France, Hargrove walked away and gave up his dream.
 In this heartbreaking and honest memoir, Hargrove spills the secrets of SeaWorld’s Shamu Stadium and the atrocities the corporation allows for the sake of profit.

-8 Benevolent Things about John Hargrove’s “Beneath the Surface”
+8 Benevolent Things about BENEATH THE SURFACE by John Hargrove

 (May Contain Spoilers)